 The research and conclusions of the VA Committee were eventually published by the National Academies Press in March 2016.
 The findings of the VA Committee were based on previous Camp Lejeune studies, including those performed by the ATSDR, and newer studies performed by private researchers.

 So for disability compensation, VA amended its final rule – 38 C.F.R. §§ 3.307, 3.309 – in 2017 to establish a presumption of service connection for Camp Lejeune veterans diagnosed with Parkinson’s disease.

 VA Committee Concludes Parkinson’s Disease Linked to Camp Lejeune Water

-One of the most significant conclusions made by the VA Committee was that there was sufficient evidence to indicate that Parkinson’s disease may be associated with exposure to the water at Lejeune.
-The VA Committee made this conclusion based on evidence from 4 different sources which included the ATSDR mortality studies:
+So one of the most significant conclusions made by the VA Committee was that there was sufficient evidence to indicate that Parkinson’s disease may be associated with exposure to the water at Lejeune.
+The VA Committee made this conclusion based on evidence from four different sources which included the ATSDR mortality studies:

 the committee finds that TCE and similar solvents may have potential etiologic relevance in the development of Parkinson’s disease.
 The committee concludes that Parkinson’s disease is a neurobehavioral effect that may have resulted from the consumption of the contaminated drinking water at Camp Lejeune.
 This conclusion is based on the positive trends of increased risks from occupational and drinking water exposures reported by Goldman et al. (2012), NRC (2009), and Bove et al. (2014b). … [T]he committee recommends including Parkinson’s disease as an outcome associated with exposure to TCE and PCE.